defi-wonderland/handbook/sites/aztec/docs/block-production/sequencing.md

 # Sequencing

-Each epoch is sequenced *without proving* until it is complete.
+Each epoch is sequenced *without proving* until it's complete.
 Such chain of unproven blocks is called the *pending chain*, which is dispatched for proving only after it's been completely sequenced.